alvarlagerlof/neurodiversity/README.md

 # Neurodiversity

-This is the source code of the Next.js website [neurodiversity.wiki](https://neurodiversity.wiki).
-The website is aimed to educate the general public about various neurological conditons.
-It is meant to be easly sent to anyone.
+Neurodiversity wiki is a [website](https://neurodiversity.wiki) made to educate the public about varios neurological conditons such as ADHD, Autism, Anxiety, Bipolar and more.

 ## Features

-- Summarized as to not loose readers
+- Simple language
-- Sharable (short link)
+- Sharable with a short link
+- Written by neurodiverse people

 ## Contributing